MadhanMohan10/MediaHub/README.md

 ## Key Features
  ### User Registration and Login

-**Registration**: Users can create a new account by providing a username, email, and password.
+**Registration**: Users can create a new account by providing a username, email, and password along with password's strength.

 **Login**: Registered users can log in with their credentials.